vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere-monitoring-stack.md

   KEY                                  DEFAULT         TYPE     DESCRIPTION envoy.hostNetwork                    false           boolean  Whether to enable host networking for the Envoy pods. envoy.hostPorts.enable               false           boolean  Whether to enable host ports.
-If false, http and https are ignored. envoy.hostPorts.http                 80              integer  If enable == true, the host port number to expose Envoy's HTTP listener on. envoy.hostPorts.https                443             integer  If enable == true, the host port number to expose Envoy's HTTPS listener on. envoy.logLevel                       info            string   The Envoy log level. envoy.service.type                   LoadBalancer    string   The type of Kubernetes service to provision for Envoy. envoy.service.annotations            <nil>           object   Annotations to set on the Envoy service. envoy.service.externalTrafficPolicy  Local           string   The external traffic policy for the Envoy service. envoy.service.nodePorts.http         <nil>           integer  If type == NodePort, the node port number to expose Envoy's HTTP listener on.
-If not specified, a node port will be auto-assigned by Kubernetes. envoy.service.nodePorts.https        <nil>           integer  If type == NodePort, the node port number to expose Envoy's HTTPS listener on.
+If false, http and https are ignored. envoy.hostPorts.http                 80              integer  If enable == true, the host port number to expose Envoys HTTP listener on. envoy.hostPorts.https                443             integer  If enable == true, the host port number to expose Envoys HTTPS listener on. envoy.logLevel                       info            string   The Envoy log level. envoy.service.type                   LoadBalancer    string   The type of Kubernetes service to provision for Envoy. envoy.service.annotations            <nil>           object   Annotations to set on the Envoy service. envoy.service.externalTrafficPolicy  Local           string   The external traffic policy for the Envoy service. envoy.service.nodePorts.http         <nil>           integer  If type == NodePort, the node port number to expose Envoys HTTP listener on.
+If not specified, a node port will be auto-assigned by Kubernetes. envoy.service.nodePorts.https        <nil>           integer  If type == NodePort, the node port number to expose Envoys HTTPS listener on.
 If not specified, a node port will be auto-assigned by Kubernetes. envoy.terminationGracePeriodSeconds  300             integer  The termination grace period, in seconds, for the Envoy pods. namespace                            projectcontour  string   The namespace in which to deploy Contour and Envoy. certificates.renewBefore             360h            string   If using cert-manager, how long before expiration the certificates should be renewed.
 If useCertManager is false, this field is ignored.